There is so much “fake history” going around about the Medieval Era that I decided to write this article and create this;

 But Chickens and pigs were valuable and owners of course didn’t want to risk losing them or them getting wounded, causing trouble to people, etc.

 On top of that Medieval people, like us didn’t want their stuff covered in excrement.

-Of course chickens, cats and other animals are difficult to contain and surely they walked around freely by farms, in a city or town people would try to avoid that.
+Of course chickens, cats and other animals are difficult to contain and surely they walked around freely by farms, but in a city or town people would try to avoid that.

-Not only were there sometimes rules and laws about this sort of thing, it is also common sense.
+Not only were there rules and laws about this sort of thing, it is also common sense.

 Would you want that?

 Whereas great injuries and dangers so often have happened before this time in the City of Norwich and still happen from day to day in as much as boars, sows and pigs before this time have gone and still go vagrant by day and night without a keeper in the said town, whereby divers persons and children have been hurt by boars, children killed and eaten, and others [when] buried exhumed, and others maimed, and many persons of the said town have received great injuries as wrecking of houses, destruction of gardens of divers persons by such kind of pigs upon which great complaint is often brought before the said Bailiffs and Community imploring them for remedy on the misfortunes, dangers and injuries which have been done to them.

 As we can see in some places they did cause havoc but it also shows why this was such a stupid situation people tried to fix.